2020 PDC Pro Tour: Players Championships

 The Players Championship events was scheduled to be 30 events as normal, but due to the COVID-19 pandemic, a significant number of events were postponed, including all from mid-March to the end of June.
 The PDC scheduled five events from July 8 at the Marshall Arena, Milton Keynes, to make up.
 These events were branded the "PDC Summer Series".
 Following this a "PDC Autumn Series" was arranged in Niedernhausen, Germany, with a "PDC Winter Series" following in Coventry.

 European Tour

 The European Tour was announced at 13 events, including events in Belgium and Hungary for the first time.
-Due to the COVID-19, only 4 events will take place with the others having been cancelled.
+Due to the COVID-19, only 4 events took place with the others having been cancelled.

 PDC Challenge Tour

 The Challenge Tour was planned to increase from 20 to 24 events for 2020, but due to the COVID-19 pandemic in the United Kingdom was only ten events.

 The top two players win a Two-Year PDC Tour Card for 2021–20, with the players finishing from third to eighth earning free entry to the 2021 PDC Q-School.
 The Order of Merit leader is also invited to compete in the 2020/21 World Darts Championship.

 David Evans topped the rankings and qualified for the World Championship and was awarded a Tour Card for the next two years, while Ritchie Edhouse took second and also earned a Tour Card.

 The top eight unqualified players will also qualify for the 2021 UK Open.